 No, children must be accompanied by an adult.
 If you wish an older child to walk to school alone we must receive a permission letter from the parent with parental responsibility, except in Year 6 where verbal parental permission is acceptable.
 Children in any year group are not allowed to leave the school site during the day on their own, this includes at lunchtime.
 Though we would urge children to stay at school for lunch we understand that on occasion parents may wish them to have a ‘home lunch’.
 In these circumstances parents (or someone identified on the approved collection list) must collect the child from reception.

 What is the school’s meal service?

-Our School meals service is provided by Chartwells.
+Our School meals service is provided by ABM.
 They are a large, national company with an excellent reputation both in the education sector and beyond.
-Menus are updated every term, please click here to view the current menu.
+Please view our current menu here.

 What should I put in my child’s packed lunch?

 We encourage healthy eating and expect parents to choose healthily when creating a packed lunch.